Posterior Covariance Information Criterion for Weighted Inference: Acknowledgement

 \section{Acknowledgement}

+The authors would like to thank anonymous referees for their comments.
 The authors would like to thank Yoshiyuki Ninomiya and Yusaku Ohkubo for fruitful discussions.
-The authors would also like to thank Shintaro Hashimoto for his helpful comments on the early version of the manuscript.
-We used an \textsf{R} package bayesQR (\citealp{Benoit_etal_2017}).
-This work was partly supported by JST KAKENHI 19K20222, 21K12067, and JST CREST JPMJCR1763.
+The authors would also like to thank Shintaro Hashimoto and Tetsuya Takabatake for their helpful comments on the early version of the manuscript.
+We used an \textsf{R} package bayesQR \cite{Benoit_etal_2017}.
+This work was partly supported by JSPS KAKENHI 19K20222, 21K12067, JST CREST JPMJCR1763, and MEXT JPJ010217.